 The St. Mary's County Health Department requires that a temporary food permit be obtained for each food booth in operation during an event.
 If you advertise with flyers, banners, newspaper articles, or by other means, it is considered a public event.
 Church dinners or other events, that are for members and their guests only and are not advertised, are not considered public events.
+Bona fide tax-exempt excluded organizations or non-profits, must complete an "Excluded Organization Agreement" and in most cases, may operate without a permit at events serving less than 200 people.

-Why is it Necessary to Apply for a Permit?
+Why Is It Necessary to Apply for a Permit?